segmentio/segment-docs/src/connections/destinations/catalog/actions-attio/index.md

 both a Person and User and links them together.
 If you only need to assert either a Person or User, you should configure [Assert Record](#assert-record) instead.*

-In Attio, a **Person** is an object which represents a human.
+In Attio, a **Person** represents a human.
 People have names, email addresses, Twitter profiles, email and calendar interactions, etc.

-Meanwhile, a **User** is an object which represents how they exist in your product.
-Users might have feature flags, permission levels, etc.
+Meanwhile, a **User** is a user of your product.
+Users might have feature flags, permission levels, etc. A Person can have multiple Users, for example if they exist in different workspaces or have different sets of permissions, but are ultimately the same Person.

 > info ""
 > To use the User standard object, you'll need to make sure it's activated first.
 Visit
 > your [Workspace Settings > Objects](https://app.attio.com/_/settings/data/objects) page
 > and click the "Activate" button next to the Users object.

-This mapping only makes one assumption about your data, which is that it includes an email address property.
+This mapping makes the assumption that your Segment event includes two properties:

+  1. An `email_address` property, to create or update a Person
+  2. A `id` property, to create or update an associated User

  You can specify additional attributes to be mapped on the **Edit Mapping** page.

 For example, we could set some additional properties on the Person using these Mapping Fields under "Additional Person attributes".
 The column on the left should contain